Develop and support a quality higher and vocational education sector. Promote

 the National Student Financial Aid Scheme Act (1999), which provides for the granting of loans and bursaries to eligible students attending public higher education and training institutions, and the subsequent administration of such loans and bursaries

-the Continuing Education and Training Colleges Act (2006), which provides for the regulation of continuing education and training, the establishment of governance structures and the funding of public technical and vocational education and training colleges and community education and training colleges, the registration of private colleges, and the promotion of quality in continuing education and training
+the Continuing Education and Training Colleges Act (2006), which provides for the regulation of continuing education and training, the establishment of governance structures for and the funding of public technical and vocational education and training (TVET) colleges and community education and training colleges, the registration of private colleges, and the promotion of quality in continuing education and training

 the Skills Development Levies Act (1999), which provides for the imposition of skills development levies

 the Skills Development Act (2008), which enables the creation of the National Skills Agency, the establishment of the Quality Council for Trades and Occupations, and the regulation of apprenticeships, learnerships and other matters relating to skills development

 the National Qualifications Framework Act (2008), which provides for the national qualifications framework, the South African Qualifications Authority and the quality councils, for the issuing and quality assurance of qualifications required on the sub-frameworks of the national qualifications framework.

 The Estimates of National Expenditure (ENE) is a book published along with the tabling of the budget for the new financial year.